rwilliams/jrubywiki/Persistence.md

 JRuby 1.7 deprecates using instance variables or singletons on Java objects without first calling ```__persistent__ = true``` on the object's Java class.
 JRuby 1.7 and JRuby 2.0 will both attempt to make Java objects persistent after the first use of instance vars or singletons, but in 2.0 we will warn for each case.
 We recommend using other mechanisms to store per-Java-object data, and you may want to pass ```-Xji.objectProxyCache=false``` to JRuby (or ```-Djruby.ji.objectProxyCache=false``` to Java) to find and fix all such patterns in your code before JRuby 2.0.

+See the warning at the bottom of this page for known issues with singletons and instance variables on Java objects.

 To set a Java class to be persistent, use code similar to the following:

 ```ruby